mozilla-services/pulseguardian/README.md

     pip install -r requirements.txt
   ```

-* Set environment variables as necessary for your local settings.
-See
-  `pulseguardian/config.py`.

 Because Persona requires an https connection, if you are running the
 development server without the `--fake-account` option (see below), you
 will also need the pyOpenSSL package: